Step #1: Mount the PiPrevNext

 - Use a permanent pen to mark the two hole locations for the Pi, then carefully drill 1/8" holes.

-- Add standoffs and then secure the Raspberry Pi with nuts.
+- Add standoffs and then secure the Raspberry Pi with machine screws and nuts.

 - Using a permanent pen, draw a rectangle in the center of the sheet metal.